Varsity Girls Basketball

 Sherri RetifHead Coach

-Coach Sherri Retif, who has more than 600 career victories, enters her 20th season at Germantown Academy.
-During her tenure, the Patriots secured the Inter-Academic Athletic League championship in 17 years and appeared in the PAISAA Tournament championship game in six of the seven years since the organization’s inception, including a run of three consecutive state titles.
+Coach Sherri Retif, who has more than 600 career victories, just concluded her 20th season at Germantown Academy.
+During her tenure, the Patriots secured the Inter-Academic Athletic League championship in 18 years and appeared in the PAISAA Tournament championship game in six of the seven years since the organization’s inception, including a run of three consecutive state titles.